Jury acquits 3 Washington state officers in death of a Black man who told them he couldn’t breathe

 “The biggest reason why I personally think this jury found reasonable doubt is because the defense was essentially allowed to put Manny Ellis on trial,” Ericksen said via email.
 “The defense attorneys were allowed to dredge up Manny’s past and repeat to the jury again and again Manny’s prior arrests in 2015 and 2019.
 That unfairly prejudiced jurors against Manny.”

-As the sun went down, about 30 people including family members of Ellis gathered near the Manuel Ellis mural in Tacoma, closing an intersection.
+As the sun went down Thursday, a crowd that included family members of Ellis gathered near a mural of him in Tacoma, temporarily blocking an intersection.
 “No justice, no peace,” they chanted.
+About 100 people attended an evening vigil at the mural.

 Washington Attorney General Bob Ferguson, whose office prosecuted the case, said in a statement that he was grateful for the jury, the court and his legal team “for their extraordinary hard work and dedication.”